IndianTinker/indiantinker.github.io/_posts/2018-07-04-deltadesign.md

 - employ abductive/productive/appositional thinking
 - use non-verbal, graphical/spatial modeling media

-While Hara talks about design as "Art is an expression of an individual’s will to society at large, one whose origin is very much of a personal nature.
+While Hara talks about art and design as "Art is an expression of an individual’s will to society at large, one whose origin is very much of a personal nature.
 Design, on the other hand, is basically not self-expression.
 Instead, it originates in society.
 The essence of design lies in the process of discovering a problem shared by many people and trying to solve it.”

-I would recommend anyone interested in reading these books.
+I would recommend these books to anyone interested in understanding design.
 They helped me a lot in the middle of the course when I felt concerned about my actions.
 They were recommended by Prof. Rao and Prof. Girish.

 I await feedback and suggestions.
 Please direct them to my [mail](mailto:indiantinker@gmail.com).